Tanjy55/tp/docs/DeveloperGuide.md

   invalid).
 - For robust UX, consider adding unit tests that assert the parser rejects these inputs and that the Ui shows the intended help/error messages.

+### Proposed implementations of future features

+To enhance the functionality, flexibility, and business applicability of Quotely, several feature improvements are planned for future releases.

+#### Multiple PDF Generation Templates

+Currently, PDF export using the Document and PdfWriter classes from the iText (OpenPDF) library is implemented.

+Future updates will introduce multiple PDF layout templates to support different use cases (e.g., formal quotations, casual).
+Users will be able to select from a list in CLI of predefined templates.

+This feature may be further expanded to support user configurable PDF templates.

+#### Multi currency support

+To serve international users, the application will support different currencies (e.g., USD, EUR, SGD).

+* This will involve storing currency data
+* Updating execute() operations in CalculateTotalCommand

+This feature may be further expanded to fetch the latest currency exchange rate from online.

+#### Installment calculator

+Installment calculation is useful for sales workers handling quotation to clients who wish to make scheduled payments.

+A new state using QuotelyState shall be used for implementation, to allow users to navigate from main menu to the installment calculator tool.
+Parser and command components will be modified to execute calculation in a similar manner to existing commands.

+This feature may be further expanded to include installment details in CLI and PDF quotations.

 ## Product scope